 Walk programme coordinators can also send a list of all the walk leaders in your group, if they want to record everyone in one go.

 Yes – unless Ramblers group walks are currently suspended in your area.
 Ramblers provide liability and personal accident insurance for volunteers.
-In order to be insured, there are a few steps you must take – find out more in our Insurance toolkit or in the document hub on Assemble.
+In order to be insured, there are a few steps you must take – find out more in the document hub on Assemble.

 Yes.
 We know walking in larger groups won’t be the right decision for everyone.
 We fully support groups (and individual walk leaders) to make the decisions that are right for you – including organising smaller groups walks, or choosing not to restart at this time.
 Many groups are choosing to lead walks of about 10-12 people, and you can decide what number works best for you.